MyEtherWallet/knowledge-base-v3/src/content/getting-started/creating-a-new-wallet-on-myetherwallet.md

 1. Go to [https://www.myetherwallet.com/](https://www.myetherwallet.com/).
 2. Enter a strong but easy to remember password.
-3. Click the `"Generate Wallet"` button.
+3. Click the `"Create New Wallet"` button.
 4. Click the `"Download"` button & save your `Keystore / UTC` file.
 Back it up.
 5. Read the warning.
 If you understand it and promise not to lose your private key, click the `"I understand.
 Continue"` button.
 6. You now have the option of printing a paper wallet, saving your private key, or saving a QR code of your private key.
 Back up at least one (offline).